 Moving things across the country is the reason there are over 500,000 industrial truck operators working in the United States!
 Most things you see around you have needed a forklift at some point or another.
-Forklifts are used daily to keep supply chains running, and to move material all over the world.
+Forklifts keep supply chains running, and move material all over the world.

 #1: First things first: Only a trained, qualified operator should use a forklift.

 #2: Entering and exiting a forklift should be treated carefully.
-A 3-point stance should be used for both.
+A 3-point stance is best for both.
 Two hands and one foot should always be in contact with the forklift.
-Also having clean hands and clean shoes will reduce your chances of slipping.
+Also, having clean hands and clean shoes will reduce your chances of slipping.

 #3: A forklift is not a car.
 It may not look like it, but a forklift weighs a lot more than a truck or a car.
-Steering is different since the steering wheel is located on the back of the forklift.
+Steering is different since the steering wheel is on the back of the forklift.
 With occasional uneven surfaces, a forklift operator must be aware of the differences between driving a car and operating a forklift.
-Safe operating practices should always be implemented.
+They should always use safe operating practices.

 #4: Due to changes in the location of a combined center of gravity, loaded forklifts are more stable than unloaded forklifts.

-#6: A responsible person should be designated by the employer to enforce safety rules and practices.
+#6: A responsible person should be appointed by the employer to enforce safety rules and practices.
 They should also correct any unsafe behavior by the operator.

-#7: Because not all forklifts can be operated on ramps, one must always check the correct forklift manual for instructions on ramp operation.
+#7: Because not all forklifts can operate on ramps, one must always check the correct forklift manual for instructions on ramp operation.

 #8: Pedestrians should be aware of an operating forklift and the environment they may share.
-They play an important part in forklift safety.
-Designated walkways should always be used.
+They play an essential part in forklift safety.
+They should always use designated walkways.
 It is their responsibility to pay attention when entering areas that forklifts are used in, such as areas where product is loaded, stored, or moved, and any areas forklifts may travel.
 A pedestrian should not assume the operator has seen them and should always make eye contact with the driver.

 #9: All operators must perform pre-operating inspections.
 Transmissions, electrical systems, brakes, engines, etc. should be checked before use and make sure everything is running properly.
 If anything is out of order, the forklift must be tagged and out of service.
-All repairs should be made before it can be used again.
+You should make all repairs before using the forklift again.

 To learn more about Toyota Material Handling Solutions’ operator safety training classes or to sign up for training, contact us today!forklift safety training, free resources